antvis/G6/docs/manual/middle/layout.en.md

 ---

 ## Introduction
 Graph layouts are the algorithms arranging the node positions to obtain a understandable visualizaiton.
 According to the differences of data strucutre, the layouts can be categorized into: general graph layout and tree graph layout.
 There are several layout algorithms for them respectively.
 By utilizing the built-in layouts, [Translating the layouts and their configurations, translating the data](#layout-transformation-mechanism) can be achieved.
+Besides, G6 provides the web-worker for general graph layout in case layout calculation takes too long to block page interaction.

 Besides, G6 supports [Custom Layout](/en/docs/manual/advanced/custom-layout) mechanism for users to design their own layout algorithm.